Concordium/concordium.github.io/source/mainnet/net/guides/recover-wallet.rst

         #.
 After the screens explaining recovery tap **Continue**.

         #.
 Enter each word of your recovery phrase in the correct order.
+When you start typing, possible words appear for you to select.
 Once the words are correct, tap **Continue** to submit the recovery request to the identity provider(s).

         #.
 When recovery is successful, the screen below appears.